 The New Room (John Wesley's Chapel)

-George Whitefield invited John Wesley to preach outdoors for the first time to the miners of Bristol.
-The New Room was built in 1739 by John Wesley as a meeting place for two of the resulting groups or 'societies' of worshippers and was the first Methodist building in the world.
+George Whitefield invited John Wesley to preach outdoors for the first time to the miners of Bristol in 1739.
+Within a few weeks’ work started on building the New Room as a meeting place for two of the religious societies in the city, thus creating the world’s first Methodist building.

-Being well placed in the heart of the city, the New Room became a centre for the Wesleys' work in Bristol, where those in need could receive help and education.
-It was also the first 'society' to use John Wesley's 'class' system, where members were divided into sub-groups for mutual spiritual support and development.
+Being well placed in the heart of the city, the New Room became a centre for the Wesleys’ work in Bristol.
+It was where John’s strong sense of social justice was first expressed.
+The New Room became a base for running a school for the poor, for providing food and clothes to the needy, for offering free medical care to the sick, and for helping those in the nearby prison.
+It was also the first place to use John Wesley’s ‘class’ system, where members were divided into sub-groups for mutual support and development.
+The New Room has been described as ‘the cradle of Methodism’.

 Additional visitor information